j4w8n/supakit/README.md

 export const handle = supakitAuth
 ```

-Or if you're also using your own handlers:
+If you're using your own handlers:
 ```js
 /* hooks.server.ts */
 import { sequence } from '@sveltejs/kit/hooks'